Accomplished SUV, but its Skoda sibling makes more financial sense

 What's the VW Tiguan Allspace like to drive?

-We much preferred the 240hp diesel, which feels loads punchier to drive as you'd expect with so much extra performance.
-It's also likely to be a lot more expensive, however, and only available on top-spec trims to boot.
+We enjoyed the 240hp diesel, which feels far punchier to drive – as you'd expect with so much extra performance.
+It's a lot more expensive than the base 150hp engine, however, and only available on top-spec trims to boot.

 How about the handling?